Hadhzy/slodon/docs/docs/developer-guide/developer-guide.md

 - [hadhzy-python-xlib](https://pypi.org/project/hadhzy-python-xlib/)` -> Our fork of the python-xlib project, empowers the x display server.

 *[Dev requirements are](https://github.com/Hadhzy/slodon/blob/main/requirements-dev.txt)*:

+*These requirements are essential for contributing to the project(not part of the basic package)*

 - [`pylint`](https://pypi.org/project/pylint/) -> Empowers the linter
 - [`black`](https://pypi.org/project/black/) -> Empowers the formatter